fruit/sfCacheTaggingPlugin/README.markdown

 ## New in v3.2.0:

   * New: Option ``invalidateCollectionVersionByChangingColumns`` to setup ``Cachetaggable`` behavior (see below) (GH-8)
+  * New: Cascading tag deletion through the model relations
   * Fixed: ``skipOnChange`` did not work properly

 ## Setup ##